JuliaAstro/DustExtinction.jl/docs/src/plotting.md

 heatmap(dustmap; colorrange=(0, 3), colormap=:cividis) # Or plot(dustmap; [plot kwargs])
 ```

-Similarly to the extinction law plots, we can create our own custom dust map plots:
+Similarly to the extinction law plots, we can create our own custom dust map plots.
+Here is an example using [Unitful.jl](https://painterqubits.github.io/Unitful.jl/stable/)'s integration:

 ```@example a
 using Unitful